vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/storefront-getting-started-with-lighthouse.md

 - [**Performance**](https://web.dev/lighthouse-performance): Evaluates how users perceive and experience a web page by testing key web metrics.
 - [**Accessibility**](https://web.dev/lighthouse-accessibility/): Assesses the page usability for people with disabilities or impairments.
 - [**SEO**](https://web.dev/lighthouse-seo/): Checks if the page is optimized for search engine results ranking.
-- [**Progressive web apps**](https://web.dev/lighthouse-pwa/): Validates the aspects of a progressive web app, checking whether a full application-like experience is offered.
 - [**Best practices**](https://web.dev/lighthouse-best-practices/): Assesses the overall code health of a webpage.
 Lighthouse also runs checks for best practices in modern web development, focusing on security aspects.

 ## Running Lighthouse audits